 ABOUT USArnold Pet Station has been proud to serve our community since 1992.
 Meet the people that make our team so great and learn more about us!

-It is the mission of Arnold Pet Station to provide the highest quality veterinary care available while dedicating ourselves to making you and your treasured pet feel like family from the moment you walk through our doors.
-As animal owners and lovers themselves, you can count on our professional staff to treat your furry friend with the same compassion and respect they show their own animal family members.
+Arnold Pet Station provides the highest quality veterinary care, along with peerless customer service.
+We are dedicated to making you and your treasured pet part of our family.
+Every member of our staff is an animal lover, and you can expect each of them to treat your furry friend with the same compassion and respect they show their own pets.
 We recognize that each pet patient and client is unique, and our approach to patient care reflects that understanding.
 While we use standard protocols as guides, our treatment recommendations are designed to fit each patient’s individual health care needs.

 Dr. Lindsay Laird